Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars

-{\bf HD\,175955} For this star we report $\theta_{LD}=0.661\pm0.009\,\text{mas}$.
+{\bf HD\,175955} For this star, we report $\theta_{LD}=0.661\pm0.009\,\text{mas}$.
 This data was previously observed by \citet{huber12} with the PAVO instrument.
-They reported $\theta_{LD}=0.680\pm0.01\,\text{mas}$, having fitted the data with a linearly limb-darkened disc model, with the limb-darkening coefficient determined from the grid calculated by \citet{claret11} from 1D ATLAS models.
-This star was also suggested as a possible benchmark star.
-Therefore, for consistency, we have carried out a fresh data reduction and reanalysed this data with limb-darkening coefficients from 3D model atmospheres using a higher-order limb-darkening model.
+These authors reported $\theta_{LD}=0.680\pm0.01\,\text{mas}$, having fitted the data with a linearly limb-darkened disc model, with the limb-darkening coefficient determined from the grid calculated by \citet{claret11} based on 1D ATLAS models.
+This star has also been suggested as a possible benchmark star.
+Therefore, for consistency, we carried out a fresh data reduction and reanalysed this data with limb-darkening coefficients from 3D model atmospheres, using a higher-order limb-darkening model.
 In this case, our angular diameter differs in comparison to \citet{huber12} by 1.4$\sigma$.
 This can be attributed with the changes in our fresh data reduction.
 We discuss the impact of the fresh reduction of the PAVO data in more detail below.

 {\bf HD\,182736} We measured the angular diameter of this star as $\theta_{LD}=0.433\pm0.0009\,\text{mas}$.
 The same data was also previously analysed by \citet{huber12}, who reported $\theta_{LD}=0.436\pm0.005\,\text{mas}$, which agrees with our value.
 Because this star was suggested as a possible benchmark star, we reanalysed the data applying limb-darkening coefficients from 3D model atmospheres and using a higher-order limb-darkening model.